ChristopherWilks/snaptron/README.md

 https://quay.io/repository/broadsword/snaptron?tab=tags

-The following are the quick 'n dirty Docker commands you can use to git clone the latest Snaptron server code, checkout the compilation of your choice, and get it running w/o any trimmings.
+The following are the quick 'n dirty Docker + Singularity commands you can use to git clone the latest Snaptron server code, checkout the compilation of your choice, and get it running w/o any trimmings.

 We use `encode1159` as a relatively small (~9 GBs), but real world, human compilation example.